josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 <div class="alert is-helpful">

-*The compiler encountered an expression it didn't understand while evaluating Angular metadata.*
+*The compiler encountered an expression it did not understand while evaluating Angular metadata.*

 </div>

-Language features outside of the compiler's [restricted expression syntax](guide/aot-compiler#expression-syntax) can produce this error, as seen in the following example:
+Language features outside of the [restricted expression syntax](guide/aot-compiler#expression-syntax) for the compiler can produce this error, as seen in the following example:

 <code-example format="typescript" language="typescript">